vincenzocivale/prova/Esercitazione_3/Readme.md

 Training is end-to-end, updating both the transformer and the head.
 This approach improves the model's adaptation to the specific task and ensures better performance than simple feature extraction.

+The complete fine-tuning implementation is available in [`Lab3_Transformers.ipynb`](Lab3_Transformers.ipynb) with detailed training logs and evaluation metrics.

 ---

 ### **Exercise 3 – Zero-Shot Evaluation of Single-Cell Foundation Models**